Best Management Practices Reimbursement Program

 The City of Windsor Heights is dedicated to smart stormwater management.
 The City aims to increase both water quality and water quantity through the implementation of stormwater best management practices (BMP’s).

-Stormwater is water from rain, snow melt, and surface drainage that the runs off impervious surfaces such as paved surfaces, roofs, and compact lawns.
+Stormwater is water from rain, snowmelt, and surface drainage that runs off impervious surfaces such as paved surfaces, roofs, and compact lawns.
 Stormwater can collect sediment, litter, contaminants, and other pollutants.

-The City will match 50 percent of a project, up to $1,000 per property on soil quality restoration.
+The City will match 75% of a project, up to $1,000 per property on soil quality restoration.

 The City Council appropriated $10,000 towards a Stormwater Best Management Practices (BMP) Reimbursement Program aimed at implementing BMP’s on private property that will go into effect on July 1st, 2019.
 Different types of BMP’s are cost-shared at different rates, as shown on the project application form.
 More information about each of the different BMP’s can be found on this page of our website.